 - Bank verifies the account number entered on the fund house’s website with the Netbanking credentials.

 - The bank displays the mandate filled by the customer and provides an option between accepting and rejecting.

-- If accepted, the customer is redirected to the NPCI’s website and then back to the fund house’s website.
+- Once accepted, you’re redirected to the NPCI’s website and then back to the fund house’s website.
 Here the status of mandate approval will be shown.

 - The mandate is confirmed at the end of the day.

 That’s the whole flow, without the need for any physical process.

 - It activates in a day, unlike 25-30 days for ECS

 - No need to submit a fresh mandate for the second SIP in a particular fund house. only one-time mandate (OTM) is required.

 - Authentication requires just the net banking credentials

 - If there are insufficient funds in the customer’s account the transaction will not be made.
 Therefore, no charges are levied